getsentry/sentry-docs/src/wizard/cocoa/index.md

 ## Configuration {#configure}

-Make sure you initalize the SDK as soon as possible in your application lifecycle e.g. in your AppDelegate `application:didFinishLaunchingWithOptions` method:
+Make sure you initialize the SDK as soon as possible in your application lifecycle e.g. in your AppDelegate `application:didFinishLaunchingWithOptions` method:

 ```swift
 import Sentry // Make sure you import Sentry